 Terms of Our Offering Terms Under a Rule 419 Offering Limitation on fair value or net assets of target business Our initial business combination must occur with one or more target businesses that together have an aggregate fair market value of at least 80% of our assets held in the trust account (excluding the amount of deferred underwriting discounts held in trust and taxes payable by us on the income earned on the trust account) at the time of the agreement to enter into the initial business combination.
 The fair value or net assets of a target business must represent at least 80% of the maximum offering proceeds.
 Trading of securities issued The units are expected to begin trading on or promptly after the date of this prospectus.
 The Class A common stock and warrants comprising the units will begin separate trading on the 52 nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Barclays and BofA inform us of their decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 We will file the Current Report on Form 8-K promptly after the closing of this offering.
-If the over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, an additional Current Report on Form 8-K, will be filed to provide updated financial information to reflect the exercise of the over-allotment option.
-The units will automatically separate into their component parts and will not be traded after completion of our initial business combination.
-No trading of the units or the underlying Class A common stock and warrants would be permitted until the completion of a business combination.
-During this period, the securities would be held in the escrow or trust account.
-Exercise of the warrants The warrants cannot be exercised until the later of 30 days after the completion of our initial business combination or 12 months from the closing of this offering.
+If the over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, an additional Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the over-allotment option.
+The units will automatically separate into their component parts and will not be traded after completion of our initial business combination Exercise of the warrants The warrants cannot be exercised until the later of 30 days after the completion of our initial business combination or 12 months from the closing of this offering.
 The warrants could be exercised prior to the completion of a business combination but securities received and cash paid in connection with the exercise would be deposited in the escrow or trust account.
 111